synergyjs/synergyjs.org/pages/learn/hello-world.md

 All you need to try Synergy out is a code editor and a browser.

-1. start by creating an HTML file and add a script so that you can import the Synergy library.
+Let's start by creating an HTML file and add a script so that we can import Synergy into our document.

 ```html
 <!DOCTYPE html>